-(4) In the event the facility is not completed and functioning within 18 months of the issuance of the final site plan approval, the Town may notify the operator and/or the owner to complete construction and installation of the facility within 180 days.
+- (4) In the event the facility is not completed and functioning within 18 months of the issuance of the final site plan approval, the Town may notify the operator and/or the owner to complete construction and installation of the facility within 180 days.
 If the owner and/or operator fails to perform, the Town may notify the owner and/or operator to implement the decommissioning plan.
-The decommissioning plan must be completed within 180 days of notification by the Town.

-(5) Upon cessation of activity of a constructed facility for a period of one year, the Town may notify the owner and/or operator of the facility to implement the decommissioning plan.
-Within 180 days of notice being served, the owner and/or operator can either restore operation equal to 80% of approved capacity or implement the decommissioning plan.

-(6) If the owner and/or operator fails to fully implement the decommissioning plan within the one-hundred-eighty-day time period, the Town may, at its discretion, provide for the restoration of the site in accordance with the decommissioning plan and may recover all expenses incurred for such activities from the defaulted owner and/or operator.
-The cost incurred by the Town shall be assessed against the property, shall become a lien and tax upon the property, and shall be enforced and collected with interest by the same officer and in the same manner as other taxes.

-(7) The site developer shall deposit with the Town clerk a bond or other form of security acceptable to the Town equal to 125% of the estimates decommissioning cost with an escalation of 2 % annually for the life of the facility prior to the permits being issued for any solar project.
-The bond shall be in place for the life of the facility and shall be used to fund the decommissioning of the facility in the event it is abandoned.
-[Amended 12/14/2021]
+The decommissioning plan must be completed within 180 days of notification by the Town. - (5) Upon cessation of activity of a constructed facility for a period of one year, the Town may notify the owner and/or operator of the facility to implement the decommissioning plan.
+Within 180 days of notice being served, the owner and/or operator can either restore operation equal to 80% of approved capacity or implement the decommissioning plan. - (6) If the owner and/or operator fails to fully implement the decommissioning plan within the one-hundred-eighty-day time period, the Town may, at its discretion, provide for the restoration of the site in accordance with the decommissioning plan and may recover all expenses incurred for such activities from the defaulted owner and/or operator.
+The cost incurred by the Town shall be assessed against the property, shall become a lien and tax upon the property, and shall be enforced and collected with interest by the same officer and in the same manner as other taxes. - (7) The site developer shall purchase a bond equal to 20% of the project installation cost prior to permits being issued for any solar project.
+The bond shall be in place for the life of the facility and shall be used to fund the de-commissioning of the facility in the event it is abandoned.